 Webinar: Creating Accessible PDF Documents with MS Word and Acrobat Pro (from @One)

-Online learning theory/Instructional Design training resources: Book an Instructional Design Consultation, or take the Introduction to Teaching Online (fully online course by the PDC) & Overview of instructional design theories, Flipping the Classroom & Gamification (+ Jeopardy Game Template), Scenario-Based Learning, Scaffolding, Micro-Learning, Formative vs Summative Assessments, Establishing Regular & Effective Contact tutorial video and Enable Synchronous Contact Tools in Canvas, Peralta Equity Rubric.
+Online learning theory/Instructional Design training resources: Book an Instructional Design Consultation, or take the Introduction to Teaching Online (fully online course by the PDC) & Overview of instructional design theories, Flipping the Classroom & Gamification (+ Jeopardy Game Template), Scenario-Based Learning, Scaffolding, Micro-Learning, Formative vs Summative Assessments, Establishing Regular & Effective Contact tutorial video (updated 2020), Enable Synchronous Contact Tools in Canvas, Peralta Equity Rubric.
 You can use any of these resources or schedule an instructional design consultation for added support!

 Webinar: Online Course Usability (from @One)